-To set the ID parameter
+To set the ID

-- 1 In the DAServer Manager, navigate to the device. - a Expand DAServer Manager, expand the node group, and then expand Local or the remote computer name. - b Expand the DAServer, expand Configuration, and then expand the channel. - 2 Select the device. - 3 Click the Parameters tab.
-The tab name includes the device name followed by the word "Parameters." - 4 In the ID box, type or select a value. - 5 Select the value format from the list to the right of the value list.
+- 1 In the DAServer navigate to the device. - a Expand DAServer Manager, expand the node group, and then expand Local or the remote computer name. - b Expand the DAServer, expand Configuration, and then expand the channel. - 2 Select the device. - In the right pane, click the Parameters tab.
+The tab appears with the device name followed by the word "Parameters."

-6 Click the Save icon.
+- 4 In the ID box, type the network address. - 5 Click the Save icon.